Wills

 While many people believe that establishing trusts to account for transfer of assets will help avoid probate court and ensure a smooth transfer of assets with minimal tax liability, we advise everyone to have a will.
 Even those with modest estates should have a will.
 A will tells the courts how to distribute assets that have not been covered by a trust or other estate planning tool.
 Additionally, a living will and health care directive allows you to specify when you want life support removed and resuscitation efforts ended if you are ever catastrophically injured and unable to speak on your own behalf.

-At the Law Offices of H. Michael Soroy, we can help you create a will that will account for all assets and the care of minor children.
+At the Masatani Soroy Law, we can help you create a will that will account for all assets and the care of minor children.
 We invite you to contact us to schedule an initial consultation to discuss your specific case.

 Wills – Considering Your Options